Shopify/condense-number/README.md

 Locale-aware number and currency condensing.

-`condense-number` uses [Unicode Common Locle Data Repository (CLDR)](http://cldr.unicode.org/) data to inform locale-aware number and currency condensing.
+`condense-number` uses [Unicode Common Locle Data Repository (CLDR)](http://cldr.unicode.org/) and [Intl.js](https://github.com/andyearnshaw/Intl.js) formatting patterns to inform locale-aware number and currency condensing.
 What does number condensing mean?
 In English 50,000 condenses to 50K, but it's 50 mil in Portuguese and 5 万 in Japanese.

 The following locales are now available in `condense-number`: English, French, German, Italian, Japanese, Portuguese and Spanish.